Brown-University-Library/eaccpf-indexer/README.md

 - Implement entity extraction with Alchemy API
 - Transform operation should optionally exclude inferred data
 - Updates should optionally be executed only on changed files
-- Need to handle the presence of GIS attribute appropriately
 - Add stopwatch function to time the duration of processing

+1.2.5
+- Clean, infer, transform differences only
+- Keep hash of files to track changes since last run

 1.2.4
-- Implemented Alchemy interface
+- Skip geolocation if GIS attribute is present on the record

 1.2.3
-- Handles case where geocoding returns multiple locations

-1.2.2
 - Writes processing messages to report log
 - Analyzes EAC data for quality indicators
-- Merge individual reports into a single report file
+- Merges individual reports into a single report file
+- Add 'update' option to process only files that have changed

+1.2.2
+- Handles case where geocoding returns multiple locations
+- Purged configuration files from repository, added them to .gitignore
+- Store hash and timestamp of all files in a hidden file, to be used with update option
 * Moved third party libraries into esrc package

 1.2.1